mhassanist/near-transaction-serializer/README.md

 # Near Transaction Serializer

 ## Introduction
-We are in a mission to build a Flutter library to help flutter developers build mobile apps for NEAR Protocol.
-We could not port all the functionality to dart yet; so we have this project to be holsted online and offer some of the functionlaity temporary for any mobile developers.
+We are on a mission to build a Flutter library to help Flutter developers build mobile apps for the NEAR Protocol.
+We were unable to port all of the functionality to Dart at this time, so we have decided to host this project online and temporarily offer some of the functionality to any mobile developers.